dalangge1/113/README.md

 # twain-speak
-Trains a character-based language model on novels using a recurrent neural networks, to generate text in the style of Mark Twain.
+Trains a character-based language model on novels using recurrent neural networks, to generate text in the style of Mark Twain.

 # Setup
 Pull the docker repo